footios/burger-redux-15/README.md

 and a side effect simply is something like accessing local storage, reaching out to a server, maybe changing the route or executing a timer like this here.

+### Comments

+443.
+When logoutAuth is dispatched (from another action like `authCheckState`) we dispatch the AUTH_INITIATE_LOGOUT action, which then via `yield takeEvery(actionTypes.AUTH_INITIATE_LOGOUT, logoutSaga)` in `watchAuth` calls `logoutSaga`.
+And `watchAuth` can listen to actions of the store, because of this `sagaMiddleware.run(watchAuth)` in index.js of our app.

+444.
+We could delete all our action creators.
+But we keep them to have a reliable way of creating our actions.
+So, now we can call action creators from our `sagas`, instead of hard-coding `actionTypes`.
+Also when we can call a `saga` via action creators, by creating an `actionType` which will be returned by an action creator.
+Then `watchAuth` will listen to this action and call our `saga`.
+Note that in the the action creators, we can pass actions which then will be also passed to the sagas!
+Needless to say if we don't put the `actionType` in our reducer, it never listens to it!
+Note too that the `yield` `takeEvery` functions in the `watchAuth` don't run sequentially.
+So the order doesn't matter.